ebel-magnin/circle-of-fifths/README.md

     scale: "C D E F G A B C",
     chords: "C Dm Em F G Am Bdim",
     sound: "C-major.mp3",
+    triads; "C-major-triads.mp3",
   },
   ...
 ]
 ```

-The example shows the C major key, the sound used by tone.js, the scale and the scale chords (triads) to be shown belonging to the scale.
-See below image.
+The example shows the C major key signature, the actual notes of the scale, the chords belonging to the scale, the sound used by tone.js and the scale chords (triads) also used by tone.js.
+See below image of scale chords.

 ![C Major Scale](images/c-major-scale.png)

 Explantion.
 The third note (scale degree) of the D-major scale is F♯.
 As the C-major scale does not have any sharps or flats, F♯ becomes F which is a minor third making the chord Dm.
 Another way to look at it is as follows.
-The D-minor scale is the natural minor of F-major: F G A B♭ C D E F. The D in this scale is the 6st note or 6st scale degree.
-Starting from D the D-minor scale is: D E F G A B♭ C D. The F is a minor third making the chord (D F A) a Dm.
+The D-minor scale is the natural minor of F-major: F G A B♭ C D E F. The D in this scale is the 6st note or scale degree.
+Starting from D the D-minor scale is: D E F G A B♭ C D. The F is a minor third making the chord (D F A) a D minor.
 The same logic applies to the Em and Am scale chords of the C-major scale.
 The odd one out is Bdim.
 This chord has a minor third and minor fifth, making the chord dimished.

 ### 4.2.3 render-svg.js